SRP Park: Opening

 Following the completion of the park, it was announced the GreenJackets' 2018 home opener would take place on April 12 against the Lexington Legends.
 However, it was later announced that the stadium would have a "soft launch" on April 9 for a high school baseball game between Greenbrier High School of Evans, Georgia, and North Augusta High School of North Augusta, South Carolina with Greenbrier winning 8–3 over North Augusta.
 Clemson then played Georgia in a college baseball matchup the next day with the Bulldogs defeating the Tigers 6–3.

 The GreenJackets played their first home game at SRP Park on April 12, 2018.
 They were defeated by Lexington, 6–5.
 The game was attended by 5,919 people.

-The park hosts several local high school games and midweek, nonconference college baseball matchups in the weeks leading up the start of the minor league season.
+The park hosts several local high school games and midweek, nonconference college baseball matchups in the weeks leading up to the start of the minor league season.
 Universities such as Clemson, Charleston Southern, Georgia, Georgia Southern, and South Carolina have participated.
 In 2022, the park began hosting the annual HBCU Baseball Classic with local HBCU Paine College hosting rival schools.